 The Isle of Wight Arts League Board of Directors

 Directors are elected by our members for three year terms at the Annual Meeting held in January.
 The newly formed Board then appoints its officers.
-Current Board officers are: - Diane Milner, President - Deborah Billings, Vice President - Andy Cripps, Secretary - Dru Stowe, Treasurer
+Current Board officers are: - Diane Milner, President - Priscilla A. McGreevy, Vice President - Deborah Duncan, Secretary - Dru Stowe, Treasurer